webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 This book doesn't settle for abstraction.

 This book is all about protocols and APIs, and will not be talking about any software in particular.
 We attempt to summarize RFCs and get all undocumented knowledge into one place.
 This book is not a tutorial, and will not contain much code.

-WebRTC is a wonderful technology but is difficult to use.
+WebRTC is a wonderful technology, but it is difficult to use.
 This book is vendor agnostic, and we have tried to remove any conflicts of interest.

 ## Who this book is for:

 * Developers who don’t even know what WebRTC solves, and want to learn more.
-* Someone who is already building with WebRTC but wants to know more beyond the APIs.
+* Someone who is already building with WebRTC, but wants to know more beyond the APIs.
-* Established Developer who needs help debugging.
+* Established developers who need help debugging.
 * WebRTC implementer who needs clarification on a specific part.

 ## Designed for multiple readings

 This book is designed to be read multiple times.
 Each chapter is self-contained, so you can jump to any part of the book and not be lost.

-Each chapter aims to answer a single question, with three levels of information.
+Each chapter aims to answer a single question, with three levels of information:

 * What needs to be solved?
 * How do we solve it?
-* Technical details about the solution.
+(Including technical details about the solution.)
-* Where to go learn more.
+* Where to learn more.

 Each chapter doesn't assume prior knowledge.
 You can start at any point in the book and begin learning.
 This book will also recommend resources to go and learn more.
 Other books cover individual topics in much greater depth.
 This book aims to teach you the entire system, at the cost of expert level details.